markfinn/markfinn.github.com/_posts/2014-03-31-railroad-light-1.md

 ![rr1]({{ BASE_PATH }}/images/IMG_20140330_135301.jpg.png "title")

-The light is fairly servicable.
-The fron swings open, and everything can be disassembled and repaired or replaced.
+The light is a fairly servicable device.
+The front swings open, and everything can be disassembled and repaired or replaced.
-This one had a broken side lite, so a bird had crawled in at some point.
+This one had a broken side window, so a bird had crawled in at some point.
 I'll stick a circle of some cheap plastic in there when I close it up to keep water and future burds out.
 The original light is a 10V bulb that is mounted at the focal point of a parabolic mirror.
 The focus is even adjustable, which I will make use of.